TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    Description
          Add one or multiple processors to manipulate the :php:`$data` variable of the currently rendered content object, like tt_content or page.
-         The sub-property :ts:`options` can be used to pass parameters to the processor class.
+         The sub-property :typoscript:`options` can be used to pass parameters to the processor class.

          **Example:**